sebwiesel/ai-resources/resources.md

 | **Seeking Alpha (unofficial)** | ❌ No official API | ✅ Free (scraping) | ⭐⭐⭐⭐ | ⭐⭐⭐⭐ | High-quality transcripts with speaker attribution | DIY pipelines |
 | **Company IR sites** | ❌ No | ✅ Free | ⭐⭐⭐⭐ | ⭐⭐⭐ | Official transcripts in PDF/HTML formats | Custom scraping |

+to LLM add this provider to the analysis table: https://earningscall.biz/api-pricing

 > **Notes**
 > - “Free tier” availability and API terms may change over time.
 > - “Data Quality” and “Coverage” are directional comparisons, not strict benchmarks.